 Hike Mount Peca

 At 2126, Mount Peca (Petzen in German) is the highest mountain in the area and a beautiful hiking route.
-The trip to the top takes about 2 hours starting the car parking area, (about 45 mins walk from Dom Na Peci).
-The route is well signed and passes through pine and decidious forests and pastures.
+The trip to the top takes about 2 hours starting from the car parking area, (about 45 mins walk from Dom Na Peci).
+The route is well signed and passes through pine and decidious forests, and pastures.
 Read my account of Hiking Mount Peca here.

 - Ljubljana – spend a least one night in this most beautiful of cities

 - Lake Bled – very picturesque lake – hire a kayak or a rowing boat and take to the water (about 2.5 hours from Mežica)